-- 7.5 There are up to 14 voting members of the Board plus the Vice Chair if appointed from outside the Board.
+- 7.5 There are up to 16 voting members of the Board plus the Vice Chair if appointed from outside the Board.
 The Chair has a casting vote only. - 7.6 The Board will also have the power to elect a President (non-voting) if it so chooses.
 This role and the length of tenure will be at the discretion of the Board.
-The purpose will be to add gravitas and wisdom to the decisions of the Board, maintain continuity and to support the Chair and Vice-Chair as necessary. - 7.7 The Board will appoint an Administrator (non-voting) from the Council who will arrange meetings, agendas, minutes of meetings and any administration and liaison. - 8.
-SELECTION/ELECTION OF BOARD MEMBERS - 8.1 Board members representing the trade will be appointed by the relevant trade organisations covering the areas identified above (7.2). - 8.2 The Chair & Vice Chair - Will normally serve for two years. - The Vice Chair will normally take over the position of Chair at the first Board meeting following 1st March every other year. - Should the Vice Chair not choose to take up the position then the election of the Chair will take place at the first Board meeting following 1st March every other year.
-This will be by ballot from the voting Board members. - The Vice Chair will be appointed at the first meeting following the appointment of the Chair
+The purpose will be to add gravitas and wisdom to the decisions of the Board, maintain continuity and to support the Chair and Vice-Chair as necessary. - 7.7 The Board will appoint an Administrator (non-voting) from the Council who will arrange Board meetings, send out agendas, take and distribute the minutes of Board meetings and liaise with the Board members. - 8.
+SELECTION/ELECTION OF BOARD MEMBERS - 8.1 Board members representing the trade will be appointed by the relevant trade organisations covering the areas identified above (7.2).

+8.2 The Chair & Vice Chair

-- 8.3 In the event of either the Chair or Vice-Chair being unable to continue in post the Board will elect a replacement at the next Board meeting with a minimum of 14 days' notice to Board members. - 8.4 The role and remit of the Chair, Vice Chair and trade sector representatives will be to speak for businesses across the destination and provide a reasonable geographic balance if one does not naturally emerge. - 8.5 It is essential that where possible Board members commit to attend every meeting.
+- Will normally serve for two years. - The Vice Chair will normally take over the position of Chair at the first Board meeting following 1st March every other year. - Should the Vice Chair not choose to take up the position then the election of the Chair will take place at the first Board meeting following 1st March every other year.
+This will be by ballot from the voting Board members. - The Vice Chair will be elected at the first meeting following the appointment of the Chair - 8.3 In the event of either the Chair or Vice-Chair being unable to continue in post the Board will elect a replacement at the next Board meeting with a minimum of 14 days' notice to Board members. - 8.4 The role and remit of the Chair, Vice Chair and trade sector representatives will be to speak for businesses across the destination and provide a reasonable geographic balance if one does not naturally emerge. - 8.5 It is essential that where possible Board members commit to attend every meeting.
 (6 per year) When unable to attend it is the responsibility of sector representatives to arrange for their named deputy to cover whenever possible.
 If a deputy is unable to attend, members are requested to endeavour to send an alternative representative for their sector.